avinetworks/avi-helm-charts/docs/AKO/troubleshooting.md

     Didn't find match for hostname :foo.abc.com Available sub-domains:avi.internal

 #### 3. The problem is faced for One / very few routes

 Check for status of route.
 If you see a message `MultipleBackendsWithSameServiceError`, then same service has been added multiple times in the backends.
 This is a wrong configuration and the route configuration has to be changed.

-#### 4. The route which is not getting synced, is a secure route.
+#### 4. The route which is not getting synced, is a secure route

 Check the following conditions:

 - Both key and cert are specified in the route spec.
 - The default secret (router-certs-default) is present in avi-system Namespace.

  If both of these conditions are false, AKO can't process a secure route correctly.
 Either the default secret has to be created in avi-system Namesapce, or key and cert have to be specified in the route spec.